dariowho/intents/README.md

 ## Install

-*Intents* can be installed with PIP as a standard Python package
+*Intents* can be installed as follows:

 ```sh
 pip install intents
 ```

+## Documentation

+Documentation is published at https://intents.readthedocs.io/

 ## Usage